ConnerMart/old-portfolio/README.md

 ## Responsive Layout

-The content changes to a column layout with decreased margins on the text widths below 928px.
+The content changes to a column layout with decreased margins on the text at widths below 928px.

 <img src="./assets/images/screenshot.png">